MrCrowley21/PAD_Labs/Lab_1/README.md

   should handle the next stream, when to create and destroy components of the same type;
-- __StreamProcessingService__: the service that gets and processes all gotten data, storing it into a temporary storage afterwards; several components can be mentioned:
+- __StreamProcessingService__: the service that gets and processes all gotten data, storing it into a temporary storage afterward; several components can be mentioned:
     - _DataStreamGetter_: the entity that gets all data from and stores it into the temporary data store;
     - _DataStreamProcessor_: the entity that processes all the analytics from